rickmeerwaldt/SPARQLmashup/README.md

 04-06-2017:
 - Replaced Queries.pdf with a new version (more use of URI's instead of FILTER)
-- Replaced all the files in the example map (usage of the new version of Queries.pdf)
+- Replaced all the files in the example map (uses now the new version of Queries.pdf)

+06-04-2017
+- Small changes in Queries.pdf and Example.pdf (now also filter on resolution)